-Services shall be for the members use only and may not be resold, re-metered or otherwise disposed of by the member to lessee, tenants or others, except with the consent of the Cooperative in accordance with the Cooperative's appropriate rate schedule permitting such use of service.
+Service shall be for the member's use only and may not be resold, re-metered or otherwise disposed of by the member to lessee, tenants or others, except with the consent of the Cooperative in accordance with the Cooperative's appropriate Rate Schedule permitting such use of service.
 This does not prohibit the installation of test or check meters for informational purposes.

-Section 2-Types of Service and Voltages Available
+Chapter 2 - Types of Service and Voltages Available

-The Cooperative furnishes 60-Hertz(cycles) alternating current, single and three-phase, at various voltages, but not all types of services are available in every locality.
+The Cooperative furnishes 60-Hertz (cycles) alternating current, single and three-phase, at various voltages, but not all types of service are available in every locality.